CardinisCode/cardiniscode.github.io/planning/wix_portfolio/WixPortfolio - Gas Safety Assessment.md

 [image:
 src: "GSR_Wireframe_EmailTemplate.png",
-image title: "Wireframe - Email Template"
+title: "Wireframe - Email Template"
 description: "This wireframe represents the existing email template applied to all emails sent out to our customers, through Salesforce and WordPress.
 I made a few minor modifications to align this template with the needs for this project. "
 ]